-- There is no defined limit to the number of consecutive B frames that may be used in a GOB, and the optimal number is application dependent. - Most broadcast quality applications however, have tended to use 2 consecutive B frames (I,B,B,P,B,B,P,Š) as the ideal trade-off between compression efficiency and video quality.
+- There is no defined limit to the number of consecutive B frames that may be used in a GOB, and the optimal number is application dependent. - Most broadcast quality applications however, have tended to use 2 consecutive B frames (I,B,B,P,B,B,P,...) as the ideal trade-off between compression efficiency and video quality.

 Motion Estimation: The temporal prediction technique used in MPEG video is based on motion estimation.
 In most cases, consecutive video frames will be similar except for changes induced by objects moving within the frames.
-In the trivial case of zero motion between frames (and no other differences caused by noise, etc.), it is easy for the encoder to efficiently predict the current frame as a duplicate of the prediction frame.
-When this is done, the only information necessary to transmit to the decoder becomes the syntactic overhead necessary to reconstruct the picture from the original reference frame.
-When there is motion in the images, the situation is not as simple.
+In the trivial case of zero motion between frames (and no other differences caused by noise, etc.), it is easy for the encoder to efficiently predict the current frame as a duplicate of the prediction frame When there is motion in the images, the situation is not a simple case to deal with.